-Mining innovation and the pretty town of Goslar, these are the key words about this heritage site in the middle of Germany.
+Mining innovation and the pretty town of Goslar.
+These are the key words about this heritage site in the middle of Germany.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.